Adaptyst/Adaptyst/README.md

 A comprehensive and architecture-agnostic performance analysis tool (formerly AdaptivePerf).

 ## Disclaimer
 This is currently a dev version and the tool is under active development.
-The tests are limited at the moment and bugs are to be expected.
+Bugs are to be expected.
 Use at your own risk!

 All feedback is welcome.